meteor/blaze-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 ## 7.8: Log out

-We also can better organize our tasks by showing the username of the owner below our app bar.
+We can also organize our tasks by showing the username of the owner below our app bar.
 Let's add a new `div` where the user can click and log out from the app:

 `imports/ui/App.html`